riceissa/issarice.com/wiki/individual-transparency.md

 - The argument from observation of elites: e.g. mathematical elites [have a small online presence](http://lesswrong.com/lw/hky/the_paucity_of_elites_online/), people tend to become more secretive as they acquire resources (?), etc.

+# See also

+- [Having “ideas that are lying around”](wiki/having-ideas-that-are-lying-around.md)

 # External links